iho21/communichat/Readme.md

 Hi Citizen,

-This project is the part of ALL IN ONE HACKATHON.
+This project is the part of ALL IN HACKATHON.
 This project is currently a sample of what we wanted to achieve and because of time constrains we could not make it fully functional.

 How to run :-